“Chuck and the guys are in the basement.”

 “Yeah, that’s here,” Curt pointed at the diagram.
 “Do the others match up?
 Okay, I do what it says and press them: north, south, east, west, and then the diamond again.”

 “That does it,” said Steve.
-“A section of wall four feet high pops out.
+“A section of wall four feet high and three wide pops out.
 You have to kick grass away from the base to get it completely open.”

 “I’ll have Dirk go in first,” said Rei, “since he’s the smallest and stealthiest.”